Labelled well-quasi-order for permutation classes: Introduction

-We are now ready to define labeled well-quasi-order, beginning in the graph context.
+We first define labelled well-quasi-order in the graph context.
 Let $(L,\mathord{\le_L})$ be any quasi-order (although we soon require that it be a wqo).
-An \emph{$L$-labeling} of the graph $G$ is a mapping $\ell_G$ from the vertices of $G$ to $L$, and the pair $(G,\ell_G)$ is called an \emph{$L$-labeled graph}.
-The $L$-labeled graph $(H,\ell_H)$ is a \emph{labeled induced subgraph} of the $L$-labeled graph $(G,\ell_G)$ if $H$ is isomorphic to an induced subgraph of $G$ and this isomorphism maps each vertex $v\in H$ to a vertex $w\in G$ such that $\ell_H(v)\le \ell_G(w)$ in $(L,\mathord{\le_L})$.
+An \emph{$L$-labeling} of the graph~$G$ is a mapping $\ell_G$ from the vertices of~$G$ to $L$, and the pair $(G,\ell_G)$ is called an \emph{{$L$-labelled} graph}.
+The {$L$-labelled} graph $(H,\ell_H)$ is a \emph{labelled induced subgraph} of the {$L$-labelled} graph $(G,\ell_G)$ if $H$ is isomorphic to an induced subgraph of~$G$ and this isomorphism maps each vertex $v\in H$ to a vertex $w\in G$ such that $\ell_H(v)\le_L \ell_G(w)$.

-Given a class $\C$ of graphs and a quasi-order $(L,\le_L)$, we denote by $\C\wr L$ the set of $L$-labeled graphs from $\C$.
-We say that $\C$ is \emph{labeled well-quasi-ordered (lwqo)} if $\C\wr L$ is wqo under the labeled induced subgraph order for \emph{every} wqo set $(L,\mathord{\le_L})$.
-Note that this is equivalent to saying that the set of graphs in $\C$ labeled by $(L,\mathord{\le_L})$ does not contain an infinite antichain.
+Given a class~$\C$ of graphs and a quasi-order $(L,\le_L)$, we denote by~$\C\wr L$ the set of {$L$-labelled} graphs from~$\C$.
+We say that~$\C$ is \emph{labelled well-quasi-ordered (lwqo)} if~$\C\wr L$ is wqo under the labelled induced subgraph order for \emph{every} wqo set $(L,\mathord{\le_L})$.
+Note that this is equivalent to saying that the set of graphs in~$\C$ labelled by $(L,\mathord{\le_L})$ does not contain an infinite antichain.
+It is worth emphasising that the definition of lwqo ranges over \emph{every} wqo set of labels $(L,\mathord{\le_L})$, and not merely finite sets of labels.

 The lwqo property is much stronger than wqo.
 For one example, the set of all chordless paths, which is trivially wqo, is not lwqo, as indicated in Figure~\ref{fig-double-ended-forks-lwqo}.
 This shows that the class of linear forests is not lwqo, despite being wqo.
-On the other hand, Atminas and Lozin~\cite{atminas:labelled-induce:} have established that the class of cographs \emph{is} lwqo.
+On the other hand, as noted by Atminas and Lozin~\cite{atminas:labelled-induce:}, the class of cographs \emph{is} lwqo.